 This high-powered LED chip comes with a printed circuit board.
 This circuit board controls the thermal components of the bulb and makes sure it doesn’t overheat.

 MCCOB (Multiple Chips and Cups on Board)

-If you like this blog you may also like: What Is a LED Driver and Why Do I Need It?
+If you like this blog you may also like:

 When an LED chip is connected to a source of power, an electrical current will run through the chip.
 When this happens, light (of a certain color) is emitted.
 Generally, the light that is emitted is a blue colored light with a wavelength of 450-460 nanometers (Using about 3 volts of power).